oniseven/CI3-AdminLTE/README.md

 So if you are looking for a ready to use CodeIgniter 3 with AdminLTE Template, feel free to clone this repo and tweak it according to your needs.

-This repo also come with Datatables example usage and different concept of using `Model` and `Core Model`.
+This repo also come with Datatables example usage and different concept of using `Model` and `Core Model` and also `Dynamic Menus`.
 That might gonna need a tweak here and there depend on your personal preference.

 ## Can I use it with other Admin Template?